BradLeftley/ember-scroll-spy/README.md

 ```
 Note: Section item will also give the `tagName` section.

-If the section corresponding with the linkId is found then the `active` will be given.
-You can also add the `name` arguement to pass through a value to the Nav Link.
+If the section corresponding with the `linkId` is found then the `active` will be given.
+You can also add the `name` arguement to pass through a value to the `nav-item`.

-In future versions I hope to have both of these components very basic so you are not limited to navigation links and sections.
+In future versions I hope to have both of these components very basic so you are not limited to navigation items and sections.

 Contributing